Cecilapp/Cecil/docs/3-Templates.md

 :::

 :::info
-In some case you can encounter conflicts between configuration and built-in variables (e.g.: default page configuration), so you can use `config.xxxx` (with `xxxx` is the variable name) to access directly to the raw configuration).
+In some case you can encounter conflicts between configuration and built-in variables (e.g.: `pages.default` configuration), so you can use `config.xxxx` (with `xxxx` is the variable name) to access directly to the raw configuration).

 Example: